Bodyguard (2012 film)

 Bodyguard is a 2012 Indian Telugu-language romantic comedy action film produced by Bellamkonda Suresh under the Sri Sai Ganesh Productions banner and directed by Gopichand Malineni.
-The film stars Venkatesh and Trisha, with music composed by S. Thaman.
+The film stars Venkatesh, Trisha and Prakash Raj with music composed by S. Thaman.
 It is a remake of the 2010 Malayalam film of the same name.

-The film was released on 14 January 2012.
+The film was released on 14 January 2012 on the occasion of Sankranti to positive reviews.
+Following the positive reviews, Bodyguard went on to become a decent hit at the box office, collecting a distributor's share of over ₹17.5 crore.